basiux/basiux/swiss kickstart accelerator at gust/application main questions.md

 ## Goals
 ### Why do you apply for Kickstart Accelerator?
 What are the main goals you want to achieve?

-basiux have one goal. to build the super intelligence (let's call it ai for short). and for that, we need every support we can find. we've got none (financially speaking) so getting in this program would mean a lot!
-I do realize our current stage might be out of scope for you, but Mathhias said we should try anyway.
+basiux have one goal. to build "the super intelligence" (let's call it, ai for short). having half of our prototype, we still need to start this up, for which this program would mean a lot to us!

-our next milestone is to build a system to teach some basic blocks of such ai to kids (and anyone). a "tamagotchi" game with a visual representation of the neural network while it's building it up. during those 3 months, we hope being able to make the mvp even without a prototype. we want to focus on selling the idea to schools, probably in the UK or (now) in
+our next milestone is to build ai4schools, a system to teach some basic blocks of such ai (namely how neural networks work) to kids (thus, anyone), because everybody needs to better understand ai. in practice it's a game played by an ai with a visual representation of its neural network, so we can watch it growing from zero and understand how the machine learns (which actually tells a lot about our own brain).

-Swiss.
+during those 3 months, we hope being able to make the mvp even without a prototype. we want to focus on selling the idea to schools, probably in the UK or (now) in Swiss.

 # Company & Product